CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast community-advertise large</h>

-Configures BGP to announce the `LARGE_COMMUNITIES` attribute to the peer group.
+Configures BGP to announce the `LARGE_COMMUNITIES` attribute to the peer group for the specified VRF.
 The default setting is `off`.

 ### Command Syntax